 - Set Current system locale to English (United States) and click OK to save changes.

-- Click Apply and OK in Region window.
+- Click Apply and OK in the Region window.

 - Restart your computer and try to upgrade to Windows 10 again.

-Solution 4 – Download version of Windows 10 that matches your current system language
+4. Download the Windows 10 version that matches your system language

 If you can’t upgrade to the latest version of Windows 10, the problem might be a third-party application that is installed on your PC.